1. - Aww.

 Copy !req

-3. - but she didn't have that.
+3. She was great, but she didn't have that.

 Copy !req

-"frame for frame," as they say.
+want that scene frame for frame, as they say.

 Copy !req

-5. So, something about how desperate she is
+5. So something about how

 Copy !req

-6. It's for Pepsi, but it's not for Pepsi.
+6. It's for pepsi, but it's not for pepsi.

 Copy !req

-to help women reduce.
+kind of pepsi to help women reduce.

 Copy !req